How to Send Emails from Azure

 No matter which method of sending emails you choose for your Azure project, you can’t skip the testing portion of the development.
 You have to make sure your emails are bug-free before you start sending them to the recipients.
 To avoid the hassles of manual testing, it’s recommended to opt for a tool that is specifically designed for email testing.

-Mailtrap Email Sandbox is a time-saving testing solution that automates testing workflow.
-It allows developers to inspect and debug emails in the staging environment.
-With the Email Sandbox, you can validate HTML/CSS, test Bcc email headers, view emails in raw and text formats, and analyze them for spam and blacklists.
+Mailtrap Email Testing, a part of the Mailtrap Email Delivery Platform, is an Email Sandbox for inspecting and debugging emails in staging and dev environments.
+With Email Testing, you can validate HTML/CSS, test Bcc email headers, view emails in raw and text formats, and analyze them for spam and blacklists.

-To test emails in your Azure project, you’ll need to integrate Mailtrap Email Sandbox with your app via an API or SMTP integration or send emails directly to your inbox.
+To test emails in your Azure project, you’ll need to integrate Mailtrap Email Testing with your app via an API or SMTP or send emails directly to your inbox.

-• Sign in to your Mailtrap account and navigate to the ‘Sandbox’ tab;
+- Sign in to your Mailtrap account and navigate to the ‘Email Testing’ tab;

 This is what a sample code would look like in C#: